DMT is a naturally occurring hallucinogen substance that has been used to simulate spiritual or transcendent experiences around the world.

 The National Institute on Drug Abuse also indicates that long-term, frequent use of DMT or ayahuasca may result in either persistent psychosis or a condition called HPPD – hallucinogen persisting perception disorder – which can cause the person to experience flashbacks to hallucinated experiences, as well as visual disturbances.
 These can occur at any time, and can present a physical risk to the individual if it occurs while performing a dangerous task like driving a car or engaging in risky behaviors.

-Whenever use of a drug disrupts a person’s life to the point that pursuit of using the drug is more important to the individual than other aspects of daily life, and the person is unable to control that use, the person may be dealing with a substance use disorder.
-Signs that this is occurring may include:
+Whenever the use of a drug disrupts a person’s life to the point that the pursuit of using the drug is more important to the individual than other aspects of daily life, and the person is unable to control that use, the person may be dealing with a substance use disorder (SUD), which is the clinical term for addiction.
+Some signs of addiction may include:

 If these and similar symptoms and disruptions are occurring, the individual may be dealing with a substance use disorder and require professional treatment to stop use.

-As with most drugs of abuse, it is possible to recover from DMT addiction through professional treatment that involves research-based therapies.
+As with most substances, it is possible to recover from DMT addiction through professional treatment that involves research-based therapies.
 These therapies and treatments include: